Multiflavor Mott insulators in quantum materials and ultracold atoms: Abstract

 \section{Abstract}

-Mott insulators with large local Hilbert spaces (or multicomponent local Hilbert spaces) appear widely in quantum materials and ultracold atomic systems.
-For the Mott insulating quantum materials with a large local Hilbert space, the spin-only description with pairwise quadratic spin interactions is often insufficient to capture the interaction.
-In the situation with active local orbital degrees of freedom, the Kugel-Khomskii superexchange model was then proposed.
-We here briefly review this historical model and discuss the modern arenas and developments beyond the original orbital context where this model and the relevant physics emerge.
-These include and are not restricted to the $4d$/$5d$ transition metal compounds with the spin-orbital-entangled ${J=3/2}$ quadruplets, the rare-earth magnets with two weakly separated crystal field doublets, breathing magnets and/or the cluster and molecular magnets, {\sl et al}.
-We explain the microscopic origin of the emergent Kugel-Khomskii physics in each solid-state realization with some emphasis on the ${J=3/2}$ quadruplets, and dub the candidate systems ``{${J=3/2}$ Mott insulators}''.
-For the ultracold atom contexts, we review the Mott insulators with the large-spin ultracold alkaline and alkaline-earth atoms on the optical lattices, where a large local Hilbert space naturally emerges.
-Despite a large local Hilbert space from the atomic hyperfine spin states, the system could realize a large symmetry group such as the Sp($N$) or the SU($N$) symmetry.
-These ultracold atomic systems actually lie in the large-$N$ regime of large symmetry groups and are characterized by strong quantum fluctuations.
-The Kugel-Khomskii physics and the exotic quantum ground states with the ``bayone-like" physics can appear in various limits.
+Mott insulators with large and active (or multiflavor) local Hilbert spaces widely occur in quantum materials and ultracold atomic systems, and are dubbed ``multiflavor Mott insulators''.
+For these multiflavored Mott insulating materials, the spin-only description with the quadratic spin interactions is often insufficient to capture the major physical processes.
+In the situation with active orbitals, the Kugel-Khomskii superexchange model was then proposed.
+We briefly review this historical model and discuss the modern developments beyond the original spin-orbital context.
+These include and are not restricted to the $4d$/$5d$ transition metal compounds with the spin-orbit-entangled ${J=3/2}$ quadruplets, the rare-earth magnets with two weakly-separated crystal field doublets, breathing magnets and/or the cluster and molecular magnets, {\sl et al}.
+We explain the microscopic origin of the emergent Kugel-Khomskii physics in each realization with some emphasis on the ${J=3/2}$ quadruplets, and refer the candidate multiflavor Mott insulators as ``{${J=3/2}$ Mott insulators}''.
+For the ultracold atoms, we review the multiflavor Mott insulator realization with the ultracold alkaline and alkaline-earth atoms on the optical lattices.
+Despite a large local Hilbert space from the atomic hyperfine spin states, the system could naturally realize a large symmetry group such as the Sp($N$) and SU($N$) symmetries.
+These ultracold atomic systems lie in the large-$N$ regime of these symmetry groups and are characterized by strong quantum fluctuations.
+The Kugel-Khomskii physics and the exotic quantum ground states with the ``baryon-like" physics can appear in various limits.
 We conclude with our vision and outlook on this subject.